netascode/terraform-provider-fmc/docs/resources/access_control_policy.md

 - `category_name` (String) Name of the category that owns this rule (a `name` from `categories` list).
 - `enabled` (Boolean) Indicates whether the access rule is in effect (true) or not (false).
 Default is true.
   - Default value: `true`
+- `section` (String) The section of the policy to which the rule belongs.
+Can only be set when the `category_name` is null.
+Rules must be ordered so that entire section 'mandatory' comes above the section 'default'.
+  - Choices: `default`, `mandatory`
+  - Default value: `default`
 - `source_network_literals` (Attributes List) (see [below for nested schema](#nestedatt--rules--source_network_literals))

 Read-Only: